We Need to Rethink BMI Requirements for Egg Freezing and Donation

 BMI and overall health

 As mentioned above, BMI as a metric evaluated in isolation does not provide an accurate picture of one’s overall health.
 It does not consider other factors such as the body composition or distribution of body fat, as well as blood pressure, cholesterol levels, medical history, or other markers of health.
 Additionally, BMI can be influenced by factors outside an individual’s control, such as genetics, age, and ethnicity.
-One study on the correlation between BMI and cardiovascular health found that having a ‘normal’ BMI did not guarantee good cardiovascular health and having an above ‘normal’ BMI did not guarantee poor cardiovascular health.
-The researchers took many other health indicators into account, such as blood pressure, cholesterol, triglycerides, blood sugar, and the c-reactive protein (marker for inflammation).
+One study on the correlation between BMI and cardiovascular health found that having a ‘normal’ BMI did not guarantee good cardiovascular health, and having an above ‘normal’ BMI did not guarantee poor cardiovascular health.
+The researchers took many other health indicators into account, such as blood pressure, cholesterol, triglycerides, blood sugar, and the c-reactive protein (a marker for inflammation).

 BMI and egg donation